Skip to content

-Ghana Health Education Initiative in Africa, which provides HIV/AIDS education to a population that badly needs it.
-The Altrusa Club of Dallas Foundation has set aside $210 to become a Club 21 club.
-A monetary donation will be made to the Club 21 Fund.
-Through an annual contribution of $21, individuals (membership in Altrusa is not required) can become a part of the International Foundation’s effort to support children with HIV and AIDS.
-Each donor receives a special “21” pin.
+Funding from Club 52 also sponsors the Ghana Health Education Initiative in Africa, which provides HIV/AIDS education to a population that badly needs it.
+The Altrusa Club of Dallas Foundation had set aside $210 to become a Club 21 club, and now will set aside $520 to become a Club 52 club.
+Through an annual contribution of now $52, individuals (membership in Altrusa is not required) can become a part of the International Foundation’s effort to support children with HIV and AIDS.
+Each donor receives a special “52” pin.

 The Person-to-Person project is a longstanding one in our club.
 Its goal is simply to meet the immediate needs of a deserving person.
 In the past, we have gifted cochlear implants and eyeglasses, and we have given cash donations to help other people in their time of need.
 We never know who will receive the money when the club year begins, but somehow a needy person always seems to cross the path of one of our soft-hearted Altrusans, who is prepared to offer this one-time gift.